bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 table and keep it sorted.
 In order to get an index of the element which is closest to our current new prefix table element, we can use `bisect.bisect_right`.

+- [x] Making Candies
+> Karl loves playing games on social networking sites.
+His current favorite is CandyMaker, where the goal is to make candies.
+  Karl just started a level in which he must accumulate `n` candies starting with `m` machines and `w` workers.
+In a single pass, he can make `m * w` candies.
+After each pass, he can decide whether to spend some of his candies to buy more machines or hire more workers.
+Buying a machine or hiring a worker costs `p` units, and there is no limit to the number of machines he can own or workers he can employ.
+  Karl wants to minimize the number of passes to obtain the required number of candies at the end of a day.
+Determine that number of passes.

+_The optimal strategy involves, at each round, either spending all the "money" (i.e. candles) on purchasing machines/workers, or saving.
+When purchasing, one needs to find an optimal (purchase) allocation to maximise `m * w` (so `m` should be as close to `w` as possible).
+At each round `r`, compute the number of rounds required to collect enough money assuming saving from `r` until the end, and update this minimum amount at each round (running min).
+Instead of using recursion to explore two possibilities at each round (buy vs. wait), buy candies each time until the stopping condition (enough candles) is satisfied or until the running min is smaller than current count (this means that at some previous round the optimal strategy was to start saving from that round on).
+In order to avoid timeout, if `p` (price) is bigger than `m * w`, we should avoid looping and incrementing rounds until we have enough money.
+We could perform a shortcut by calculating the amount of rounds needed to collect enough money and update the `count` and money collected accordingly.
+In case this waiting time turns out to be too high (i.e. `p` is too big) and we can collect enough candles to meet the condition before even making `p`, return the current running min._

 ## Sorting
  - [x] Sorting: Bubble sort